seansovine/wgpu_grapher/README.md

 ## Image viewer

-There is also an image viewer mode that loads and displays an image file.
+There is also an image viewer mode that loads and displays an image from a file.
 In the future I plan to add some image processing features to this.

 <p align="center" margin="20px">